 Make sure the PC doesn’t overheat

-The overheating is one of the most common instigators of sudden crashes on PCs.
+Overheating is one of the most common instigators of sudden crashes on PCs.
 Especially if you’re running something which is power-intensive as modern games certainly are.
-Your PC is automatically programmed to shut down in case the CPU or GPU temperature hits the critical levels.
+Your PC is automatically programmed to shut down in case the CPU or GPU temperature hits critical levels.
 That way, it protects itself from major hardware failures.
-Which are quite common after the extended exposure to the heat.
+Which are quite common after extended exposure to heat.

 So, what you’ll need to do is to check the cooling system, clean all fans, remove all dust and debris, and move from there.
-Also, applying thermal paste on the CPU is a must.
-It’ll reduce the overheating substantially.
-Moreover, you should also add some additional coolers if there’s a free space to do it.
+Also, applying the thermal paste on the CPU is a must.
+It’ll reduce overheating substantially.
+Moreover, you should also add some additional coolers if there’s free space to do it.
 Just make sure that your power supply isn’t overwhelmed

 Check Physical Hardware Components

-As my personal experience, Sometimes system started crashing and performing all software related troubleshooting didn’t fix the problem.
+In my personal experience, Sometimes the system started crashing and performing all software-related troubleshooting didn’t fix the problem.
 Some problems have nothing to do with the software, but instead, the hardware.
-There are times when you’ll have to take a look and find out if components are installed properly, not causing any issue.
+There are times when you’ll have to take a look and find out if components are installed properly, not causing any issues.

 If you are using a Desktop computer and has an extra graphics card.
-Most of the times remove the graphics card, Clean it and insert it again is a very helpful solution to deal with this issue.
+Most of the time remove the graphics card, Clean it and insert it again is a very helpful solution to deal with this issue.
 Then do the same with the RAM and the hard drive.
-Also, check the Graphics card with a different computer, To make sure the card itself not causing the issue.
+Also, check the Graphics card with a different computer, To make sure the card itself not cause the issue.

 Depending on the age of your components, it might also be time to upgrade to newer hardware.
 If your motherboard is of the modern variety, then chances are upgrading your beastly gaming computer shouldn’t cost your kidneys, and then some.